EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 sequences.
 You will also learn how to construct a reference database for decontamination.

-|image2|\  First go to your working area, the data that you downloaded
+|image2|\  First go to your working area.
+The data that you downloaded
 has been mounted in ``/opt/data`` in the docker container.

 .. code-block:: bash